solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 - Protect your instance from massive number of connections.
 In pgbouncer, you can set the maximum number of connections to the Postgres server.
 If an external system tries to open more connections than the maximum number of allowed connections, PgBouncer will reject the connection before reaching the upstream database server.

 > NOTE: PgBouncer is not used to speed up queries.
-As you will read in later sections, Azure Database for PostgreSQL has other tools to help find and assist with improving query performance.
+As you will read in later sections, Azure Database for PostgreSQL Flexible Server has other tools to help find and assist with improving query performance.

 For an example of real world PgBouncer usage, reference [Scaling the GitLab database](https://about.gitlab.com/blog/2017/10/02/scaling-the-gitlab-database/).

-For the latest on PgBouncer and Azure Database for PostgreSQL support, reference [PgBouncer in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-pgbouncer).
+For the latest on PgBouncer and Azure Database for PostgreSQL Flexible Server support, reference [PgBouncer in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-pgbouncer).

 Also reference [Connection pooling strategy for PostgreSQL Using PgBouncer](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-connection-pooling-best-practices).